unm-historiography/2018-spring/essays/To Be Reviewed/Lynsie-Gender 2nd draft.md

 White, Deborah G. 2008.
 Telling Histories: Black Women Historians in the Ivory Tower.
 Chapel Hill: University of North Carolina Press. http://www.aspresolver.com/aspresolver.asp?BLWW;1003093534.

 Wiegman, Robyn.
 2000.
 “Feminism’s Apocalyptic Futures.”
 New Literary History 31 (4): 805–25.

-(While there are a lot of additional reading sources I wanted to include them in some way.
-They were useful for my analysis but I didn't actually use/quote most of them outside of viewing trends.)